alejio/alejio.github.io/content/insights/2026-01-02-fpl-first-post/index.md

 **The ambition**: a system that can reason about FPL at the level of a top player not just crunch numbers, but understand when to take risks, when to play safe, when to go differential.

 I don't know if I'll get there.
-But I'm building in public, so you can follow along.
+But I'm building in (semi-)public, so you can follow along.

 ---